sourceduty/AI_Design_Contests/README.md

 The TRAGA "Redefining the Drinking Glass" contest has an extended submission deadline of September 1, 2024, allowing additional time for entries.
 There is no specific date set for when the contest results will be announced.
 Participants are encouraged to submit their designs before the deadline but will need to wait for further communication from TRAGA regarding the results.
 Designers should stay informed through official TRAGA channels for any updates on the outcome.

 #
-> Alex: "*Sourceduty is a competitor in this competition with multiple designs.*"
+> "*Sourceduty is a competitor in this competition with multiple designs.*"

 > "*I'm excited to share my designs and possibly claim this €300 prize.*"
 #